 Row: Row, or "Step Ladder" haggles are haggles with 3-4 numbers.
 These are the most complex haggles, which means they are also the hardest to do, especially if you use the number pad.
 Row haggles could be things like "12341", "9879", "34543", or "5645".
 If you can get these haggles down, I definitely recommend you use them, as these are very efficient if done right!

 You do not have to haggle the exact amount an item restocks for, but it is wise to keep it relatively close.
 In my experience I usually get more leniency if I haggle more than restock price, so I tend to favor those.

 Also, I would like to note that the key to a swift haggle is being able to type in your haggle and locate the neopet simultaneously.
 I say this now because it's something you should keep in the back of your mind as you're "learning the ropes", so to speak, of haggling.
-But you shouldn't worry about getting it down right away, it is a skill will come to you with practice.
+But you shouldn't worry about getting it down right away, it is a skill that will come to you with practice.

-Now, before we get started it's important to know that there are numerous ways to haggle, and no one way is the right way.
+Now, before we get started it's important to know that there are numerous ways to haggle, and no single way is the right way.
 There are two basic ways to haggle; You can haggle with either the number row or number pad.
 You should experiment and find a way that works best for you.
-Here I have provided with a summary of how both setups might work to give you an idea of which one would work best for you.
+Here I have provided with a summary of how both setups might work to give you an idea of which would be best for you.
 Since I have never used the number row, I have asked my friend, an experienced restock, Meghan, to give her insight on row haggling.

 Spelt's Haggling Method

 Reasoning - I like my window to stay at the bottom of the page.
 When you use the shopkeeper it completely reloads the page and takes you back to the top, F5 doesn't do that.